cloudqubes/cloudqubes.github.io/_drafts/2026-06-04-ansible-verify.md

       success_msg: "Success message"
       fail_msg: "Fail message"
 ```
-The parameter `that` is a list of Jinja2 expressions to be evaluated.
+The parameter `that` is a list of Jinja2 expressions.

-The task prints the `success_msg` if all expressions are evaluated true.
-Else, `fail_msg` is printed.
+The task prints the `success_msg` if all the expressions are evaluated true or `fail_msg` if any expression is false.

-To build the Jinja2 expressions we can use variables.
+To build the Jinja2 expressions we can use Ansible variables.

 # Registering variables